falasouliusd/AAI-590-G3-ASL/README.md

 Due to size limit these are saved on drive https://drive.google.com/drive/folders/1GioVPayxsfmPp2a-9FztuoI1wAiHW1DT?usp=drive_link its shared with instructor, if you have any questions please email authors.

+### Acknowledgments

+We would like to thank the University of San Diego’s Applied Artificial Intelligence program for providing the foundation, guidance, and motivation behind this project.
+Special thanks to our instructor, Anna Marbut, M.S., for her mentorship and continuous support throughout the capstone.
+We also acknowledge the contributors of the WLASL dataset, whose work made this research and model development possible.